maroqijalil/library-management-system-web/README.md

 Requirememts:

-- PHP Version 7.2.5 and its base Extension
+- PHP Version 7.2.5 and its base extensions
 - Composer 1.6.5 (Recomended), exaclty newest version is okay
 - MySQL